scotws/TaliForth2/tests/README.txt

 found in results.txt.
 The script will abort if it detects a crash.
-If you seem to be dropping characters -- for instance, with a "Unknown word" error when "rror" was defined instead of "error" -- you'll have to increase the waiting period for sending, see the source code for child.delaybeforesend().
+If you seem to be dropping characters -- for instance, with a "Unknown word" error when "rror" was defined instead of "error" -- you'll have to increase the waiting period for sending.
+This can be done with the --delay option and settings in ms.

 Because these tests are normal Forth programs, they feed the words through PARSE-NAME, which assumes spaces as delimiters.
 Therefore, the test Forth files